Introduction to MySQL Offset

 Output:

-Now let us find only first customer id that have the lowest “credit_limit” using the limit and offset.
+Now let us find only the first customer id with the lowest “credit_limit” using the limit and offset.

 SELECT